cnexcale/nextflow-ignite-setup/README.md

 # nextflow-ignite-setup

-Provides scripts to setup (compile + install) nextflow from source using slurms `sinfo` command for remote host discovery
+Provides scripts to setup (compile + install) nextflow from source using slurms `sinfo` command for remote host discovery.

+`setup-nextflow.sh` is used to prepare, compile and install nextflow on a host and conditionally start an ignite daemon on the host.

+`distribute-nextflow.sh` will handle remote host resolution, possible cleanup prior to setup and executing the

 # Usage

-For best experience `distribute.py` provides a simple CLI interface with argument parsing and help/description texts.
+For a more convenient usage `distribute.py` provides a simple CLI interface with argument parsing and help/description texts.
 Use `./distribute.py --help` for an overview.
 Except for the base `command` and `nf-source` all arguments come with a default value.

 Example: